vekamo/mwc-wallet/doc/atomic_swaps.md

 Swap Trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5: MWC Lock transaction, waiting for 500 MWC lock confirmations, has 0
 ```

-* The buyer will need to wait until they need to deposit Secondary (for example BTC) coins to a multisig lock account.
+* As a Buyer the next step will be to deposit the Secondary (for example BTC) coins to a multisig lock account. <br>
-A few minutes after starting the trade, the buyer should see a message `Please deposit exactly XXXXXX BTC at <address>`
+A few minutes after the swap was accepted, the Buyer should see a message `Please deposit exactly XXXXXX BTC at <address>`

 ```
 Swap Trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5: Please deposit exactly 0.087 BTC at 2N4YMbGBzP39WjhJMEFtrMhCxLz8iifcepW
 ```

-* Buyer should post the funds to that address.
-Please specify enough transaction fees.
-Transation must be mined before
+* Once the message was received, the Buyer should post **the exact amount** of funds required to that address. <br>
+Please specify enough transaction fees as the Transation must be mined before expiration time or the swap will be canceled.
-expiration time.

-* At this moment Buyer needs to keep the wallet running until the trade will be finished.
-There is no need to be around, the swap will
+* At this moment the Buyer needs to keep the wallet running until the swap is finished. <br>
+There is no need for the Buyer to be around anymore tho, the swap will continue in automatic mode. <br>
- continue in automatic mode.
-If the seller didn't act in a reasonable and timely manner, the swap trade will be cancelled and refunded automatically.
+If the Seller didn't act in a reasonable and timely manner, the swap trade will be cancelled and refunded automatically.

 # Cancellation #